johninfra/it-support-and-cybersecurity-labs/Lab 2 - Linux System Operations and File Permission Management/README.md

-# Lab 1 - Network Reconnaissance
+# Lab 2 - Linux System Operations and File Permission Management

 ## Overview
 This lab demonstrates basic network reconnaissance using Kali Linux to scan a Windows machine.
 The goal was to simulate real world penetration testing techniques by identifying open ports and services in a controlled environment.